-Join us on to learn from industry experts the about state of infrastructure and to share ideas and information about the specific needs and issues facing infrastructure planning and investment in the Midwest.
+Join us on Tuesday, December 16 from 1:30–4:00 p.m. to learn from industry experts on the state of infrastructure and to share ideas and information about the specific needs and issues facing infrastructure planning and investment in the Mid-Atlantic region.

 If you were not able to attend or would like to leave additional comments, please join the discussion at http://apa-rebuildingamerica.ning.com

 About Rebuilding America

 Led by President Robert Hunter, FACIP, President-Elect Bruce Knight, FAICP, and Immediate Past- President David Siegel, FAICP, the task force will evaluate current conditions and challenges affecting the nation’s vital infrastructure, develop a new vision for the nation’s infrastructure, and identify specific recommendations for changes in public policy, funding, and planning practice needed to meet the infrastructure needs of the 21st century.
 This work will lay out a blueprint for action needed to increase and improve performance, competitiveness, community quality of life, citizen choice, equity, and efficiency.

 Reports from the Field

 Rebuilding America was launched at the National Design Professionals Infrastructure Summit in Washington, D.C., on October 20, 2008, when planners, architects, landscape architects, and engineers began a discussion of the state of the nation’s infrastructure and heard from experts about options for federal policy and investment.
 Now the task force will be conducting a series of regional field hearings throughout the U. S. convening regional leaders, planners, issue experts, academics, allied professionals, and engaged citizens.
 These events will focus on identifying major issues of local regional concern related to infrastructure policy and investment.

 A Plan for Progress